RobotWebTools/rclnodejs/web/README.md

 (`/capability` path); the `{ http }`-only form disables WS entirely and `subscribe()` rejects with `transport_unavailable`.

-Actions use SSE with HTTP-only endpoints and WebSocket with an explicit `{ http, ws }` pair.
+Actions use SSE with HTTP URLs or `{ http }`, and WS with an explicit `{ http, ws }` pair.

 ```ts